-Field Description Class- map Class of traffic being displayed.
-Output is displayed for each configured class in the policy.
-The choice for implementing class matches (for example, match-all or match-any) can also appear next to the traffic class. packet s, bytes Number of packets (also shown in bytes) identified as belonging to the class of traffic being displayed. offered d rate Rate, in kbps, of packets coming in to the class.
+Field Descri ption Class-map for each of traffic being displayed.
+Output is displayed ch configured class in the policy.
+The choice plementing class matches (for example, -all or match-any) can also appear next to the class. packet s, bytes er of packets (also shown in bytes) identified onging to the class of traffic being displayed. offered 1 rate Rate, i n kbps, of packets coming in to the class.
 Note If the packets are compressed over an outgoing interface, the improved packet rate achieved by packet compression is not reflected in the offered rate.
 Also, if the packets are classified before they enter a combination of tunnels (for example, a generic routing encapsulation (GRE) tunnel and an IP Security (IPSec) tunnel), the offered rate does not include all the extra overhead associated with tunnel encapsulation in general.
 Depending on the configuration, the offered rate may include no overhead, may include the overhead for only one tunnel encapsulation, or may include the overhead for all tunnel encapsulations.
-In most of the GRE and IPSec tunnel configurations, the offered rate includes the overhead for GRE tunnel encapsulation only. drop ra ate Rate, in kbps, at which packets are dropped from the class.
-The drop rate is calculated by subtracting the number of successfully transmitted packets from the offered rate.
+In most of the GRE and IPSec tunnel configurations, the offered rate includes the overhead for GRE tunnel encapsulation only. drop ra ate class. n kbps, at which packets are dropped from the The drop rate is calculated by subtracting the er of successfully transmitted packets from the 1 rate.
 Note In distributed architecture platforms (such as the Cisco 7500), the value of the transfer rate, calculated as the difference between the offered rate and the drop rate counters, can sporadically deviate from the average by up to 20 percent or more.
 This can occur while no corresponding burst is registered by independent traffic analyser equipment.

 Field Description Match Match criteria specified for the class of traffic.
 Choices include criteria such as the Layer 3 packet length, IP precedence, IP DSCP value, MPLS experimental value, access groups, and QoS groups.
-For more information about the variety of match criteria that are available, see the "Classifying Network Traffic" module in the Cisco IOS Quality of Service Solutions Configuration Guide. drop Indicates that the packet discarding action for all the packets belonging to the specified class has been configured.
+For more information about the variety of match criteria that are available, see the "Classifying Network Traffic" module in the Cisco IOS Quality of Service Solutions Configuration Guide . drop Indicates that the packet discarding action for all the packets belonging to the specified class has been configured.